How Can I Manage My Puppy’s Energy Levels And Prevent Hyperactivity?

 Introduce your puppy to new environments

 Proper socialization is key to managing your puppy's energy levels and preventing hyperactivity.
 Exposing your puppy to new environments from a young age helps them become more confident and adaptable in different situations.
-Take your puppy for regular outings to places such as parks, pet-friendly stores, or even outdoor cafes.
+Take your puppy for regular outings to places such as parks, stores, or even outdoor cafes.
 This exposure allows them to experience new sights, sounds, and smells, which can help prevent hyperactivity and anxiety in unfamiliar situations.

 Arrange play dates with other dogs